 Here, we offer a snapshot of us living out the Gospel:

-Our goal is to deepen our understanding of the principles of Catholic social teaching and then, through word and action, to help integrate these principles more fully into the life of our parish community.
+As the Justice & Peace committee, our goal is to deepen our understanding of the principles of Catholic social teaching and then, through word and action, to help integrate these principles more fully into the life of our parish community.
 How you can help?
-By supporting us with your time, talent, and ideas; and expand our efforts to new areas.
+By supporting us with your time, talent, and ideas and helping us expand our efforts to new areas.
 If our work sounds interesting and you want to know more about Justice & Peace work, we invite you to join us at our next meeting.
 We look forward to meeting you then.